gmtsciencedev/scitq/docs/workflow.md

 As said above, only `name` is mandatory, and most other attributes are default for Step attributes.
 There are however two specific attributes that should be set always at Workflow level:

 - `debug` (new in v1.3): this attribute changes the behavior of `Workflow.run()` method and the behavior of `Task`:
-  - if `debug` is False (the default): this is the normal mode: as soon as you create a task with `Workflow.step()` it is active, it will start to recruit its workers and run tasks, even before `Workflow.run()` is launched.
-Generally several tasks will run simultaneously at a time, comming from one or several steps. `Workflow.run()` display an NCurse application that help managing the whole Workflow - but it does not really run the Workflow which runs on its own (thus typing CTRL-C will not stop tasks, there are special keys to press in the NCurse application to do that).
+  - if `debug` is False (the default): this is the normal mode, tasks are launched with a certain concurrency level, and all tasks able to be run are triggered, see [Workflow extra methods](#workflow-extra-methods) below.
-  - if `debug` is True: tasks are created in a `debug` state and nothing will happen until `Workflow.run()` is launched.
-When this happens, instead of the NCurse application, a more simple text will propose you to run one of the available tasks (one that does not depend on another task), it will display as much information as possible for this particular task (how the worker are recruited, how the task change and most importantly a real time log of the task command).
-Each time a task is over, it will ask what to do next, retry, continue with another task, or switch back to normal mode.
+  - if `debug` is True: tasks are created in a `debug` state and when `Workflow.run()` is launched it will be proposed to launch one of the available tasks (a choice is possible), but only one at a time.
+It will display as much information as possible for this particular task (how the worker are recruited, how the task change and most importantly a real time log of the task command).
+When this task is over, scitq will ask what to do next, retry, continue with another task, or switch back to normal mode.
 Note that once in normal mode, there is no comming back to the debug mode.
-Killing the python script with CTRL-C will prevent any more task to run (but will not stop the current task).
+In debug mode, and contrarilly to what happen in normal mode, killing the python script with CTRL-C will prevent any more task to run.
 - `base_storage` : an optional value that enable to specify `Step.output` with `step(rel_output=...)` this is the same thing as specifying `step(output=os.path.join(base_storage,...))`.

 ## Step attributes (Worflow.step() constructor arguments)